SPS-L/sps-cut/content/authors/c.-spanias/_index.md

 - Research Associates
 ---

 Chrysovalantis Spanias received the diploma in Electrical and Computer Engineering from the National Technical University of Athens (NTUA) in 2010.
 During 2010-13 was employed as a Senior Electrical Engineer in the Construction Industry in Cyprus.
-He received his PhD from the Department of Electrical Engineering, Computer Engineering and Informatics, Cyprus University of Technology in 2020.
+He received his PhD from the Department of Electrical Engineering, Computer Engineering and Informatics, Cyprus University of Technology in 2020 under the co-supervision of Dr. {{% mention "p.-aristidou" %}}.
 He currently works for the Distribution System Operator (DSO) of the Electricity Authority of Cyprus (EAC).
 His main area of research is stability analysis and control of power systems.